-© 2020 Auditing and Assurance Standards Board (AUASB).
-The text, graphics and layout of this Exposure Draft are protected by Australian copyright law and the comparable law of other countries.
+© 2020 Commonwealth of Australia.
+The text, graphics and layout of this Standard on Related Services are protected by Australian copyright law and the comparable law of other countries.
 Reproduction within Australia in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgment of the source as being the AUASB.

 Requests and enquiries concerning reproduction and rights for commercial purposes within Australia should be addressed to the Technical Director, Auditing and Assurance Standards Board, PO Box 204, Collins Street West, Melbourne, Victoria 8007 or sent to enquiries@auasb.gov.au.
-Otherwise, no part of this Exposure Draft may be reproduced, stored or transmitted in any form or by any means without the prior written permission of the AUASB except as permitted by law.
+Otherwise, no part of this Standard on Related Services may be reproduced, stored or transmitted in any form or by any means without the prior written permission of the AUASB except as permitted by law.

-This Exposure Draft reproduces substantial parts of the corresponding International Standard on Related Services issued by the International Auditing and Assurance Standards Board (IAASB) and published by the International Federation of Accountants (IFAC), in the manner described in the statement on Conformity with International Standards on Related Services.
-The AUASB acknowledges that IFAC is the owner of copyright in the International Standard on Related Services incorporated in this Exposure Draft throughout the world.
+This Standard on Related Services reproduces substantial parts of the corresponding International Standard on Related Services issued by the International Auditing and Assurance Standards Board (IAASB) and published by the International Federation of Accountants (IFAC), in the manner described in the statement on Conformity with International Standards on Related Services.
+The AUASB acknowledges that IFAC is the owner of copyright in the International Standard on Related Services incorporated in this Standard on Related Services throughout the world.